 But, if the man would adopt the boy as a son and therefore have him close to him and provide the boy with wealth and influence, it would have nothing to do at all with the misery the boy lived in.
 That would only show the nature and the mind of the rich man, and what he enjoys himself.

 That is indeed how God is presented in the letter to the Ephesians.
 Everything in this letter comes from God, from His thoughts and counsels.
 What man needs or would like to have is entirely not the issue.
 There is one more picture that illustrates what the letter to the Ephesians teaches us.
-You can find this picture in the Old Testament, in the journey of Israel from Egypt through the desert to the promised land, Canaan.
+You can find this picture in the Old Testament, in the journey of Israel from Egypt through the wilderness to the promised land, Canaan.
 In the book of Exodus you see the ‘picture’ of what the letter to the Romans teaches us.
 In Egypt the people of God are in bondage and are being delivered from that after keeping the Passover.
 That deliverance you find back in the letter to the Romans.
 There a man is presented to us who is living in the bondage of sin and is being saved from that through the blood and the cross of Jesus Christ.

-All the blessings that are presented in this letter have been given to you in Christ.
+All blessings that are presented in this letter have been given to you in Christ.
 However, only when you have taken them in possession by yourself spiritually, with your heart, will you be able to say that they have really become your spiritual property.
-We can only say that a truth has become our spiritual property when not only have we given that truth a place in our heart, but when we have worshipped God for that truth.
+We can only say that a truth has become our spiritual property when not only we have given that truth a place in our heart, but when we have worshiped God for that truth.
 That is just what God desires according to the truths in the letter you now have before you.